permguard/permguard/site/content/docs/0.1/developer-guide/initializing-working-directories.md

  permguard checkout dev/268786704340/magicfarmacia-v0.0
 ```

-## Clone an existing repo
+## Clone an existing repository

-There are advanced cases where a Permguard repo has already been created and it is required to recovery the configuration files to a local permguard workspace.
+There are advanced cases where a Permguard repository has already been created and it is required to recovery the configuration files to a local permguard workspace.

-In this case, it is just necessary to clone the Permguard repo:
+In this case, it is just necessary to clone the Permguard repository:

 ```bash
  permguard clone permguard@server.permguard.com/268786704340/magicfarmacia-v0.0